pudly/schmopera-hugo/content/articles/projecting-on-opera-oper-frankfurt-s-radamisto-in-revival.md

 </figure>

-As for the opera's plot, once you get the characters straight, Radamisto's is easy enough to follow.
+As for the opera's plot, once you get the characters straight, _Radamisto_'s is easy enough to follow.
 The King of Armenia (Tiridate) no longer cares for his wife (Polissena, Prince Radamisto's sister) so he starts a war to win a noblewoman (Zenobia, Radamisto's wife) and her father's land.

 The production sets the action on an oversized staircase made of attractive cedar-hewed wood, like designer gym bleachers at a school for giants.
 It's a blank-ish canvas without much symbolic value.
 Modern war zones and refugee tent-cities are distortedly projected on the stairs gesturing vaguely toward recent world conflicts.
 Any connection between the projections and what actually happens on stage is tenuous.
 When will opera's projection fetish end?
 It's one of the medium's more embarrassing trends.
 Low quality, distracting images and hokey acting are the norm.
 Unless what's on screen is truly compelling and fully integrated into the story telling, it fails.